-The metropolitan area longitudinal oversamples for 2015-2023 are considerably easier to understand.
-There are a total of 35 metropolitan area longitudinal oversamples.
+The metropolitan area longitudinal oversamples for 2015 and later are considerably easier to understand.
+As of 2021, there are a total of 35 metropolitan area longitudinal oversamples.
 They are as follows:

-- The fifteen largest metropolitan areas oversamples were integrated into the national longitudinal sample and were surveyed every two years. - The first ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2015 and 2019, with 2023 surveying only five of the first ten due to a sample reduction for budget reasons. - The second ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2017 and 2021.
+- The fifteen largest metropolitan areas oversamples are integrated into the national longitudinal sample and are surveyed every two years. - The first ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2015 and will be surveyed every four years after that (2019, 2023, etc.). - The second ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2017 and will be surveyed every four years after that (2021, 2025, etc.).

-2. 2015 to 2023: The 15 Largest Metropolitan Areas Oversamples
+2. 2015 and Beyond: The 15 Largest Metropolitan Areas Oversamples

-- The 15 largest metropolitan areas were integrated into the national longitudinal sample, meaning they were surveyed every two years. - The sample size was approximately 3,000 each survey year. - The geographic definition for each of the 15 metropolitan areas was the 2013 OMB's core based statistical area (CBSA), circa February 2013. - The geographic definition remained consistent from 2015 to 2023.
-Until a new AHS sample is drawn, HUD and the Census Bureau have no plans to update the metropolitan area definition, even if OMB updates the definition. - Each of the 15 metropolitan areas can be identified on the national public use file (PUF) using the code in the variable OMB13CBSA.
+- The 15 largest metropolitan areas are integrated into the national longitudinal sample, meaning they will be surveyed every two years. - The sample size is approximately 3,000 each survey year. - The geographic definition for each of the 15 metropolitan areas is the 2013 OMB's core based statistical area (CBSA), circa February 2013. - The geographic definition will remain consistent from 2015 onward.
+Currently, HUD and the Census Bureau have no plans to update the metropolitan area definition, even if OMB updates the definition. - Each of the 15 metropolitan areas can be identified on the national public use file (PUF) using the code in the variable OMB13CBSA.
 The codes are: